KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Sunburst**

 The sunburst chart is a graph with a radial layout which depicts the hierarchical structure of data displaying a set of concentric rings.
-The circle in the center represents the root nodes, with the hierarchy moving outward from the center.
+The circle in the center represents the root node, with the hierarchy moving outward from the center.
 The slices in the external rings represent the children of the slice in the inner circle which means they lie within the angular sweep of the inner circle.
 The area of each slice corresponds to the value of the node.
-Even if sunburst charts are not efficient space-wise, they enable users to represent hierarchies in a more immediate and fascinating way.
+Even if sunburst charts are not efficient space-wise, they enable users to represent *hierarchies* in a more immediate and fascinating way.

-To create a sunburst chart you need to select at least two attributes describing the hierarchy and just one measure representing the width of the slices.
+To create a sunburst chart select at least two attributes describing the hierarchy and just one measure representing the width of the slices.
 An example of dataset for the sunburst chart is shown below.

 .. figure:: media/image065.png